Below are links or downloads of resources that new foster or adoption parents might find helpful for their new dog.

-1. Applicant completes an online application or prints an adoption application from the web site and emails to email@example.com, mails to the PO Box or faxes to the fax number on the application.
+1. Applicant completes an online application or prints an adoption application from the web site and emails to email@example.com, mails to the PO Box on the application.
 If submitting application online, via fax, or email, the $10 non-refundable adoption application donation can be mailed to the P.O.
 Box or sent via Paypal to BaRCSEmail@gmail.com.

 2. Upon adoption application receipt, the Adoption Director will interview the applicant by phone and will check their references.
 [Please note, if you submitted your application online or via email and your vet or other references request a signature before releasing information, the Adoption Committee will contact you to get a signature release.]

 3. If the phone interview is satisfactory, a pre-adoption home visit will be scheduled by a BaRCSE member.
 To see what we look for in a home visit, download the home visit form (Word or pdf).
 (In cases of previous fosters or adopters, this will not be necessary unless a pre-adoption home visit has not been completed within five years or the family has moved).